 6. What to pack for Sintra

 No matter the season, sensible shoes are a must in Sintra.
 Cobbled streets, steep walkways, and the gardens of the palaces require sturdy footwear.
 I would suggest carrying a day backpack with picnic lunch and a reusable water bottle.
-In summer don’t forget sun protection.
+If you are visiting Sintra in summer, don’t forget sun protection.

 7. Where to stay in Sintra